WGLab/LongGF/README.md

 If you have any questions/issues/bugs, please post them on [GitHub](https://github.com/WGLab/LongGF/issues).
 They would also be helpful to other users.

 ## Reference
 Qian Liu, Yu Hu, Andres Stucky, Li Fang, Jiang F. Zhong, Kai Wang.
 LongGF: computational algorithm and software tool for fast and accurate detection of gene fusion by long-read transcriptome sequencing.
-Submitted.
+BMC Genomics 21:793 (2020).